 In Singapore, as the number of dual-income families rises and the cost-of-living increases, parents seek support in managing childcare and household responsibilities.

 Facilities and the setup of the centre aside, you would also need to consider the cost and how to keep this within the amount that you have allocated for infant care.

-Infant care fees vary amongst the different providers – and they range from hundreds of dollars to a few thousand per month.
+Infant care fees and prices vary amongst the different providers – and they range from hundreds of dollars to a few thousand per month.
 If your child is a Singapore citizen, you would be glad to know that you are entitled for infant care subsidies by the government.

 Infant Care Subsidies from ECDA That You Are Entitled To

 As seen in the table above, here are the infant care subsidies that you can receive from the government, based on a scheme last updated in January 2020.

 According to the Early Childhood Development Agency (ECDA), a working parent is defined as a mother or single father who works a minimum of 56 hours per month.
 This covers both freelance and part-time work, allowing more flexibility for parents who are not working full-time to be covered under the scheme.

 As a working parent, you are entitled to a basic subsidy of $600 per month to offset the fees for putting your child at infant care centres in Singapore.